JefferyTJ/LOGIN-PAGE/README.md

-login page is a critical component of any application or website that requires user authentication.
+Login page is a critical component of any application or website that requires user authentication.
 Its importance lies in the following aspects:

 1. Security:
 Protects user data by restricting access to authorized users only.